NetSAIL-UCI/Phoenix/README.md

 kubectl delete deployment spelling -n overleaf0
 ```

-Next, from your `local` machine, open `ip_addr:30919`.
+Next, from your `local` machine, open `ip_addr:30919` on a web browser.
 Here, the user should confirm that while editing the documents, the spell-check no longer appears.
 Similarly, users can delete other stateless deployments such as `tags` without crashing the application.

 We encourage readers to add overleaf application in their future experiments because unlike existing microservice benchmarks which are mainly demo applications, Overleaf is a real-world application.
 The k8s manifest files for Overleaf can be found in `./src/workloads/cloudlab/phoenix-cloudlab/overleaf_kubernetes`.

-Lastly, we encourage users to conduct one "healthy run" from loadgenerator module in the `local` machine.
+Lastly, we encourage users to conduct one "healthy run" (without adding chaos) from loadgenerator module in the `local` machine.

 ```
-python3 -m src.workloads.cloudlab.loadgen.load_generator firstrun 155.98.38.33 false 60
+python3 -m src.workloads.cloudlab.load_generator firstrun 155.98.38.33 false 60 --workloads overleaf0,overleaf1,overleaf2,hr0,hr1

 ```

+In case, you're running the scaled version (i.e. 10 nodes), please set `--workloads` params  as `overleaf0,overleaf1`.

 By running this script in your `local` machine will create a folder named `firstrun` (the first param) with several log files.
 The second param is the ip address.
 The third param is set to `false` which instructs to run loadgeneration without performing chaos i.e., deleting nodes at random.
 Lastly, the 60 denotes that the script is ran for 60 seconds.

 This concludes the workload preparation for real-world experiments.

-## Bring your own k8s cluster
+## 6.3 (Option 2) Bring your own k8s cluster

-### Minimum Requirements
+### 6.3.1 Minimum Requirements

 If you decide to bring your own k8s cluster, you should have the minimum specs in order for the setup to run successfully: